balmli/no.almli.thermostat/README.md

 ### Device: VThermo
 #### Triggers

+- The temperature has changed
+- The target temperature has changed
 - The thermostat mode has changed
 - The thermostat mode has changed to
-- The temperature has changed
+- The thermostat turned off
-- The target temperature has changed
+- The thermostat turned on

 #### Conditions